Crohn's disease symptoms and diagnosis background

 Limitations of Blood Inflammatory Markers

 Blood inflammatory markers have low reliability.
-In clinical practice, inflammatory substances on the surface of the intestinal mucosa rarely penetrate the bowel wall to affect the blood in a way that manifests in tests, so blood markers often appear normal even when inflammation is severe on endoscopy.
-However, if there is wall inflammation, fistulas, or abscesses, they may directly affect the blood, causing CRP and ESR markers to rise.
+In actual clinical practice, inflammatory substances from the intestinal mucosal surface do not frequently penetrate the intestinal wall to enter the bloodstream; therefore, blood inflammatory markers often remain normal even when endoscopic inflammation is severe.
+However, in cases involving intestinal wall inflammation, fistulas, or anal fistulas, these markers can have a direct impact on the blood, leading to elevated CRP and ESR levels.

-Levels rise in infectious diseases, but since ulcerative colitis and Crohn's disease are not infectious, they are often normal.
-Long-term, high-dose use of immunosuppressants can cause leukocyte counts to drop, leading to reduced immunity.
-Levels may rise if there is an anal fistula or abscess in Crohn's disease.
+Levels rise in infectious diseases; since Crohn's disease and ulcerative colitis are not infectious, these levels are often normal.
+Long-term or high-dose use of immunosuppressants can cause white blood cell counts to drop, leading to decreased immunity.
+Levels may rise if there are anal fistulas or abscesses in Crohn's disease.

-An acute-phase reactant synthesized and secreted into the bloodstream within hours of the onset of infection or inflammation.
-It can also rise due to heart attack, sepsis, viral infection, or intense exercise.
-It can check the level of inflammation in the acute phase.
-Generally, the normal range is < 0.5 mg/dL, but reference values should always be checked as units may differ.
+An acute-phase reactant produced and released into the bloodstream within hours after the onset of infection or inflammation.
+It can also rise due to heart attacks, sepsis, viral infections, or intense exercise.
+It allows for the assessment of the acute level of inflammation.
+Generally, the normal range is < 0.5 mg/dL, but unit variations may occur, so always verify reference ranges.

 • Nutritional deficiency and growth failure due to malabsorption